BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

     ![](./media/vm002arc-13.png "")

 7. Open a new browser tab and go to **https://aka.ms/devicelogin**, paste the Code from your Clipboard (check if there is no extra space behind the code!).
-Click **NEXT**
+Click **Next**.

     ![](./media/vm002arc-14.png "")